wuxc/pywin32doc/md/win32event.md

   - [PulseEvent](win32event.md#win32eventpulseevent)

-    Provides a single operation that sets (to signaled) the state of the specified event object and then resets it (to nonsignaled) after releasing the appropriate number of waiting threads.&nbsp;
+    Provides a single operation that sets \(to signaled\) the state of the specified event object and then resets it \(to nonsignaled\) after releasing the appropriate number of waiting threads\.&nbsp;

   - [ReleaseMutex](win32event.md#win32eventreleasemutex)

-    Releases a mutex.&nbsp;
+    Releases a mutex\.&nbsp;

   - [ReleaseSemaphore](win32event.md#win32eventreleasesemaphore)

-    Releases a semaphore.&nbsp;
+    Releases a semaphore\.&nbsp;

   - [ResetEvent](win32event.md#win32eventresetevent)